wrld3d/wrld-routing-api/README.md

 |`loc`   | A semicolon separated list of points expressed as longitude,latitude.
 Note that the semicolon may be encoded as %3B.
 |`levels`| A semicolon separated list of levels, one per location.
 |`limit`| Optional maximum distance in meters from loc points to the route start/end point.
 Default value is 10.

+## Route availability

+Routes will be available for buildings where:
+* Path information was provided for the building through the indoor maps API.
+* The building submission has been approved.
+* The approved building has been promoted to the public manifest.